 If you want to start trading shares, CFDs or other financial instruments online, you’ll need to compare the services and features of several trading platforms.

-There’s no shortage of choice when it comes to online trading platforms, so consider the following features when weighing up the pros and cons of different providers:
+There’s no shortage of choice pertaining online trading platforms, so consider the following features when weighing up the pros and cons of different providers:

 - What securities can I trade?